Book a Tour →

 🏙️ Brisbane

 Brisbane is a river city — no ocean beaches in the city itself.
-Closest surf beaches are 45–60 minutes away by car (Redcliffe, North Stradbroke Island, Caloundra).
+Closest surf beaches are 45–60 minutes away by car (Redcliffe, Minjerribah / North Stradbroke Island, Caloundra).
 This is Brisbane's most significant limitation as a beach destination.
-That said, the Moreton Bay islands (Stradbroke, Moreton) are extraordinary — just not walkable from your hotel.
+That said, the Moreton Bay islands (Minjerribah and Gheebulum Kunungai / Moreton Island) are extraordinary — just not walkable from your hotel.

 🏄 Gold Coast Winner

-The Gold Coast wins this category without argument — 57km of uninterrupted ocean beach, multiple legendary surf breaks (Kirra, Snapper Rocks, Burleigh Point), calm family-friendly swimming beaches and the extraordinary Burleigh Heads headland.
+The Gold Coast wins this category without argument — 57km of uninterrupted ocean beach, multiple legendary surf breaks (Kirra, Snapper Rocks, Burleigh Point), calm family-friendly swimming beaches and the extraordinary Burleigh Heads headland national park.
 This is what the Gold Coast is built for.

 🍽️ Food & Dining